Counting Time YAH’s Way: Understanding the Biblical Calendar

 • Shabbat → the eternal 7th-day rest.

-“And Elohim said, ‘Let there be lights in the firmament of the heavens to divide the day from the night, and let them be for signs and for appointed times, and for days and years.’”
+“And Elohim said, ‘Let there be lights (the sun, moon, and stars) in the firmament of the heavens to divide the day from the night, and let them be for signs and for appointed times, and for days and years.’”

 The lights above us keep YAH’s calendar steady.
 We only need to look up — not to Rome, not to rabbinic rulings, not to modern inventions — but to YAH’s timepieces in the heavens.